 Traveling by water can be quite a pleasant experience for some people.
 The trip is going to be slow, allowing them to make the most of the moments.
 The wonderful wildlife makes the traveling experience worthwhile, too.
 Furthermore, water transportation is also used for other purposes such as freight and mails.
-It is a very convenient mode of transportation when it comes to transporting bulky, non-perishable, and perishable goods.
+It is a very convenient mode of transportation technology when it comes to transporting bulky, non-perishable, and perishable goods.
 Various water transport vehicles such as cruise ships, submarines, cargo ships, yachts, motorboats, and ferries are used here.
 And, each of them provides immense benefits.
 Now, let’s look at the advantages and disadvantages of water transport.

 Advantages of Water Transport